 - Natural disasters: Floods, hurricanes, earthquakes, lightning and fire can destroy as much as any cyber attacker.
 You can not only lose data but servers too.
 When deciding between on-premise and cloud-based servers, think about the chance of natural disasters.

-- System failure: Are you most critical systems running on high-quality equipment?
+- System failure: Are your most critical systems running on high-quality equipment?
 Do they have good support?

 - Human error: Are your S3 buckets holding sensitive information properly configured?
 Does your organization have proper education around malware, phishing and social engineering?
 Anyone can accidentally click a malware link or enter their credentials into a phishing scam.
 You need to have strong IT security controls including regular data backups, password managers, etc.